 What is Regression Testing?

 Regression Testing is carried out to ensure that the changes made do not introduce any anomaly or cause components to fail.
-Here the test cases covering the modified and affected part of the code are selected and executed.
-However, these test cases are selected and executed manually by QA testers, which can be time consuming and frustrating.
+Here, the test cases covering the modified and affected parts of the code are selected and executed.
+However, these test cases are selected and executed manually by QA testers, which can be time-consuming and frustrating.

 Let’s discuss an example of Regression Testing.

 A testing team performs the manual regression testing at the end of each iteration.
-Regression testing by this team is completely relied on test cases written during the development phase.
-Maintenance of test suite is done manually by the team to delete fix inefficient test cases which helps to maintain test suite.
-The testing reveals issues with particular feature which gets changed often.
-Development teams identified the defects, rectified them and made the feature stable.
+Regression testing by this team completely relies on test cases written during the development phase.
+Maintenance of the test suite is done manually by the team to delete and fix inefficient test cases, which help to maintain the test suite.
+The testing reveals issues with particular features that get changed often.
+Development teams identified the defects, rectified them, and made the feature stable.

 In this blog, we shall discuss the best way to automate the Regression Testing process in CI/CD.